sammy310/docs.ko-kr/docs/visual-basic/language-reference/runtime-library-members.md

 |---|---|---|---|
 |<xref:Microsoft.VisualBasic.VBMath.Randomize%2A>|<xref:Microsoft.VisualBasic.VBMath.Rnd%2A>|||

-## <a name="microsoftvisualbasic-constants-and-enumerations"></a>Microsoft.VisualBasic 상수 및 열거형
+## <a name="microsoftvisualbasic-constants-and-enumerations"></a>Microsoft.VisualBasic Constants and Enumerations

- `Microsoft.VisualBasic` 네임 스페이스는 Visual Basic 런타임 라이브러리의 일부로 상수 및 열거형을 제공 합니다. 코드에서 이러한 상수 값을 사용할 수 있습니다. 각 열거 기능의 특정 범주를 나타냅니다. 자세한 내용은 [상수 및 열거형](../../visual-basic/language-reference/constants-and-enumerations.md)합니다.
+ The `Microsoft.VisualBasic` namespace provides constants and enumerations as part of the Visual Basic run-time library.
+You can use these constant values in your code.
+Each enumeration represents a particular category of functionality.
+For more information, see [Constants and Enumerations](../../visual-basic/language-reference/constants-and-enumerations.md).

-## <a name="see-also"></a>참고자료
+## <a name="see-also"></a>참조

 - [상수 및 열거형](../../visual-basic/language-reference/constants-and-enumerations.md)
 - [C++ 키워드](../../visual-basic/language-reference/keywords/index.md)